TheEnbyWitch/CoDMayaTools/README.md

-## THIS IS THE DEVELOPMENT BRANCH WHERE WE ADD SP00ki THINGS, EXPECT ISSUES.

 ## New features in comparison to Aidan's original version:
 * Full support for BO3 and Export2Bin
 * Backwards compatibility with CoD1 (untested & xmodels only)